 Legends of her holiness abound.
 One such tale recalls how the baby Brigid would vomit when a Druid tried to feed her, such was the impurity of the Pagan Druid.
 When older she was constantly giving away her food and clothing to the poor, on one occasion performing the miracle of having the food-stocks she had taken from the kitchen replenished.

-As a child the young Brigid enjoyed a position of some comfort and privilege, the family being in receipt of financial support because of their position of authority.
+As a child the young Brigid enjoyed a certain position of some comfort and privilege, the family being in receipt of financial support because of their position of authority.
 Upon reaching adulthood however, she assumed a role of servitude and was charged with caring for her father and family.

-Together with seven other dedicated women she formed the first ever female monastic community in Ireland in the year 468.
+Together with seven other dedicated women she formed the first ever female Monastic community in Ireland in the year 468.
 They helped the poor of the time and were attributed with many miracles.

 Despite having limited resources they never seemed to be without food or supplies for their good works.
 She founded a school of Art and a Monastery at Cill Dara (meaning 'the Church of the Oak'), about which the modern town of Kildare now stands.
 It is thought that this was the exact same site that a shrine to a Celtic Pagan Goddess named Brigid also stood.
 During this time the Abbess of Kildare was regarded as superior general of the monasteries in Ireland, an incredible position for any woman to occupy.

 Her friendship with Saint Patrick was well recorded in the ninth century 'Book of Armagh':

 'Between St Patrick and Saint Brigid, the pillars of the Irish people, there was so great a friendship of charity that they had but one heart and one mind.
 Through him and through her Christ performed many great works.'